 Special Days During Fair Week

-Kids 17 and under admitted free before 9pm.
+Sunday, September 23rd: Family Day: Kids 17 and under admitted free before 9pm

-Persons 60 years and older get in for only $5.
+Tuesday, September 25th: Senior Citizen’s Day: Persons 60 years of age or older get in the gate for $5.

 Cars are to be parked in designated lots and spaces.
 The Fair Association is not responsible in case of loss by fire or theft.

 A first aid station will be maintained on the Fairgrounds at the first aid station located just inside Gate 2 on the southwest side throughout the fair.